brigadecore/brigade-github-app/README.md

 - Set the _Webhook Secret_ to a randomly generated string.
 Make note of that string
 - Subscribe to the following events:
   - Repository contents: read
-  - Issues: read (TODO: verify this)
+  - Issues: read
   - Repository metadata: read
   - Pull requests: read
-  - Repository webhooks: read (TODO: verify this)
+  - Repository webhooks: read
   - Commit Statuses: Read And Write
   - Checks: Read and Write
 - Subscribe to the following webhooks: